 Subject Description Session Experience Management Modular tool with separate views for Network, Statistics, Calls, Alarms and Reports.
 Graphic representation of managed devices/links in a Table, Map and Regions view with a popup summary of critical metrics.
 Voice quality diagnostics for devices/links and users in the VoIP network.
 Real-time, as well as historical monitoring of VoIP network traffic health.
 Call quality rating metrics (MOS, jitter, packet loss, delay (or latency) and echo).
 Call trend statistics according to key metrics, traffic load, average call duration and call success.
 SEM alerts based on user defined call success rate and quality thresholds.
 Active alarms and history alarms display.
-Monitoring of links quality between AudioCodes and non- AudioCodes devices such as Microsoft Lync 2010 Server.
+Monitoring of links quality between AudioCodes and non-AudioCodes devices such as Microsoft Lync 2010 Server.
 Filtering according to time range, devicesand links.
+Report Scheduling using scheduling criteria, such as 'Call Statistics by Device'.
 Media Gateways Maintenance Actions Mediant 8000 Media Gateway and Mediant 5000 Media Gateway: Online software upgrade via a Wizard Gateway installation, startup and shutdown All maintenance actions (lock, unlock, switchover, add / remove board, etc.) for each media gateway entity, via a convenient Graphical User Interface.
 Various Debug tools allowing collection of the data during the troubleshooting process.
-Mediant 600, Mediant 800, Mediant 1000, Mediant 2000, Mediant 3000, and MediaPack: Software files and Regional properties files (such as Voice Prompts, CAS and other files) can be loaded to the set of gateways.
+CPE's and MediaPack: Software files and Regional properties files (such as Voice Prompts, CAS and other files) can be loaded to the set of gateways.
 Actions (such as Lock / Unlock, Reset, Configuration Download, Upload, etc.) can be performed to the set of gateways.